 Fast forward to the summer of 2010.
 As I sat there observing the closing remarks pep talk at a local university youth baseball clinic, I bravely decided to email the head baseball coach to discuss offering yoga to the team.
 Typically, that would have me shaking in my boots!
 But not this time.
 I knew baseball from spending years at the field with my son and I certainly knew how to teach yoga and mindfulness.
 After he agreed to meet with me, I spent hours creating a handout listing the specific benefits of Yoga for Baseball Players.
 After a ten-minute conversation, I got the gig!

-Knowledge and communication are of the utmost importance in order for athletes and those who support them to understand the sport specific benefits for creating a sustainable practice.
-The coach, youth athletes, and parents need to understand the ‘why’ of what they are doing, and so do you!
+Knowledge and communication are of the utmost importance in order for athletes and those who support them to understand the sport-specific benefits of creating a sustainable yoga practice.
+The coach, athletes, and parents need to understand the ‘why’ of what they are doing, and so do you!

-TOP 4 BENEFITS OF YOGA & MINDFULNESS FOR YOUTH ATHLETES
+TOP 4 BENEFITS OF YOGA & MINDFULNESS FOR ATHLETES

 Anyone that has attended a training, workshop or class with me can tell you my number one rule is “Yoga should never hurt.”
-This is never truer than when working with youth athletes.
+This is never truer than when working with athletes.
 Teaching proper alignment is imperative for a sustainable physical practice and should support the activity.
-Clear, simple alignment instructions promotes proper body mechanics and is believed to aid in injury prevention, improve balance, flexibility, range of motion, strength and stability.
+Clear, simple alignment instructions promote proper body mechanics and is believed to aid in injury prevention and improve balance, flexibility, range of motion, strength and stability.

-No matter why you may be invited to teach a yoga & mindfulness class to youth athletes, one of the most crucial components of the class needs to be savasana, or “nap time” as some of my students lovingly call it.
-In this fast moving, over scheduled, high demand world where youth get up early and fall into bed late at night being told they have four minutes to lie on their mat doing absolutely nothing feels like receiving a gift.
+No matter why you may be invited to teach a yoga & mindfulness class to athletes, one of the most crucial components of the class needs to be savasana, or “nap time” as some of my students lovingly call it.
+In this fast-moving, over-scheduled, high-demand world where people get up early and fall into bed late at night, being told we have four minutes to lie on our mat to do absolutely nothing feels like receiving a gift.
 This time balances work with rest allowing the nervous system to come back into a state of equilibrium.
-They are so grateful!

 Since the initial opportunity in 2010, I have continued to teach yoga and mindfulness with softball, baseball, soccer, football, Cross Country and Track & Field youth athletic teams in a variety of settings.
-This year, I collaborated with Ann Biese, E-RYT500, RCYT, to document what we have learned through our many years of teaching.
-We hope you are able to join us at the Yoga & Mindfulness for Youth Athletes one day workshop to learn best practices for integrating yoga and mindfulness into a training regimen.
+In 2018, I collaborated with Ann Biese, E-RYT500, RCYT, to document what we have learned through our many years of teaching.
+We hope you are able to join us at the Yoga & Mindfulness for Athletes Teacher Training to learn best practices for integrating yoga and mindfulness into a training regimen.